Ant64 Graphics Architecture — A Chipset, Not a GPU

 • Faux-3D tile depth effects

-• Sprites to exist inside scenes, not just on top
+• Sprites exist inside scenes, not just on top of them

 Layers can explicitly opt out of Z-based merging to preserve classic ordering when needed.